-Туре Usage Function Terminal to be used 1 Option Input Prohibiting cooling/heating operation (thermo OFF) by an external input to the outdoor unit.
-DEMAND (level) CN3D2 Adapter for external input Performs a low level noise operation of the outdoor unit by an external input to the outdoor unit.
+Туре Usage Function Terminal to be used1 Option Input Prohibiting cooling/heating operation (thermo OFF) by an external input to the outdoor unit. exter Adapter for external input (PAC- Performs a low level noise operation of the outdoor unit by an external input to the outdoor unit.
 It can be used as the silent operation device for each refrigerant system.
-Low-noise mode (level)3 4 (PAC- SC36NA-E) Forces the outdoor unit to perform a fan operation by receiving signals from the snow sensor.
+Low-noise mode (level)3 4 SC36NA-E) Forces the outdoor unit to perform a fan operation by receiving signals from the snow sensor.
 5 Snow sensor signal input (level) CN3S Cooling/heating operation can be changed by an external input to the outdoor unit.
 Auto-changeover CN3N Out- put How to extract signals from the outdoor unit It can be used as an operation status display device.
-Operation status of the compressor 5 CN51 Adapter for external out- It can be used for an interlock operation with external devices.
+It can be used for an interlock operation with external devices.
+Operation status of the compressor 5 CN51 Adapter for external out- it can be used for an interiock operation with external devices.
 Error status6 put (PAC- SC37SA-E)